Don’t Miss the Subtle Warning Signs of Strokes

 Time to call 9-1-1

-If someone shows these symptoms call 9-1-1 and report that you think they are having a stroke.
-Even if you’re not sure it is a stroke get them to the hospital immediately, time is of the essence!
-Note the time you first notice the symptoms and let the emergency responders know.
+If someone shows these symptoms, call 9-1-1 and report that you think they are having a stroke.
+Even if you’re not sure it is a stroke get them to the hospital immediately.
+Time is of the essence!
+Inform the emergency responders of the time that you first noticed the symptoms.

 Other Symptoms

 F.A.S.T. are the most common symptoms of stroke, but there are others.
-These additional symptoms can appear in combination with F.A.S.T. symptoms, or separately.
-These other symptoms include, sudden confusion, or understanding speech.
-There could be sudden numbness of face or legs, especially on only one side of the body.
+These additional symptoms can appear in combination with F.A.S.T. symptoms or separately.
+These other symptoms include sudden confusion or misunderstanding of speech.
+There could be sudden numbness of the face or legs, especially on only one side of the body.
 If there is sudden trouble seeing in one or both eyes.
 Sudden trouble walking, dizziness, loss of balance or coordination.
 Sudden severe headache with no known cause.

 It is always best to be safe rather than sorry.
 If you think you or someone near you is experiencing one or more of these symptoms, get help immediately.
-Receiving timely stroke treatment is an important step to recovery.
-Immediate treatment may minimize the long-term effects of a stroke, and even prevent death.
-With recent medical advances, stroke treatments and survival rates have improved greatly over the last decade.
+Receiving timely stroke treatment is a critical step to recovery.
+Immediate treatment may minimize the long-term effects of a stroke and even prevent death.
+With recent medical advances, stroke treatments, and survival rates have greatly improved over the last decade.